Paul is a retired American expat living in Thailand. Besides being an English teacher and translator, Paul likes

 Before moving to Taiwan, we engaged the services of Century 21 which found a renter to sign a one-year lease on the house while we were away and to handle the property management.

-After spending a joyous productive year of study in Taiwan, we moved back into our home in August of 1985.
+After spending a joyous productive year of study in Taiwan, we moved back into our home in August 1985.
 One of our first projects was repainting the interior and exterior of the house.
-Since my income was still quite modest even with a part-time job, I did my own home maintenance and even changed the oil in the car.
+Since my income was still quite modest even with a part-time job, I did my home maintenance and even changed the oil in the car.

 Starting in 1986, we started taking an annual summer vacation outside of Maryland.
-During the period 1986-1988, our family made trips to Myrtle Beach in South Carolina, Norfolk, Virginia, and to Disney World in Central Florida.
+During the period 1986 to 1988, our family made trips to Myrtle Beach in South Carolina, Norfolk, Virginia, and Disney World in Central Florida.

 The one-week vacation at Myrtle Beach in 1986 also included day trips to Charleston and to Wilmington, North Carolina, where we toured the Battleship North Carolina.